 If you are unable to come to the Record Office in person we can carry out searches for you.
+Due to the COVID-19 pandemic, the research fee has been temporarily reduced to £18 an hour (£9 for 30 minutes) until the end of March 2021.
 Any enquiries (in line with current practice in many other record offices) requiring examination of original documents by staff attract a research fee.

 - Short enquiries taking up to 30 minutes of staff time: £18.00

 - In-depth research: £36.00 per hour